.webp)

 Self-service and easy to onboard

 You should get value in hours, not weeks.
 The best tools require little to no overhead — no data engineering, no schema modeling, no complex setup.
 Natural language interfaces reduce the learning curve to almost nothing: if you can describe what you want, you can get it.
+Non-technical team members should be able to self-serve without filing a ticket or waiting on an analyst.

 Scales with your needs